 7. A.G.
 Russell Funny Folder

 The Funny Folder from A.G.
-Russell is an aptly named knife.
-The design is actually fairly old, more than 50 years old to be exact.
-To deploy the blade, you push the handle from the side while holding the frame (not unlike the Schrade Side Assist).
-Once the handle is fully opened, you pivot part of it back to reveal the blade.
+Russell lives up to its name.
+This quirky design dates back over 50 years, making it one of the older innovations on this list.
+To deploy the blade, you push the handle sideways while gripping the frame—kind of like the Schrade Side Assist.
+Once the handle swings open, you pivot part of it back to reveal the blade.

-It has a drop-point blade and a titanium handle.
-It’s not a hard use knife, but it is fun to use.
-Funny folder indeed.
+It features a drop-point blade and a titanium handle.
+While it’s not built for heavy-duty tasks, it’s definitely a joy to fiddle with.
+Funny folder, indeed.

 This is the Funny Folder in action: